MyMT™ Blog

-This is why, the trace element, selenium is now added to soils, animal drenching formulas and fertilisers in many countries.
-Whilst we don’t need a lot of selenium (and high levels can cause toxicity), understanding how we can reduce our fatigue levels during menopause and improve other symptoms such as brain fog and hot flushes, by being aware of both selenium and iodine in our diet, is important.
+Whilst we don’t need a lot of selenium (and high levels can cause toxicity), understanding how we can reduce our fatigue levels during and after menopause as well as reduce brain fog and hot flushes, by being aware of both selenium and iodine in our diet, is an important lifestyle strategy for women.

 Selenium plays a role in both immune system functioning and energy metabolism.
-So too does iodine.
+So too, does iodine.
 Both of these minerals are essential to human health and we must get them from our diet.

-In New Zealand, as in many other countries globally, the food supply contains low levels of both iodine and selenium (Brough, Gunn et al, 2017), because of the low content in soils.
 For many of these countries, since the 1960s when mass production of wheat took off, high yield wheat grains, grown in selenium deficient soils, was a fast track to the changing health of the population.
 This included thyroid deficiencies, heart disease, cancer, depression and chronic fatigue syndrome.
 [Nally & Hailes, 2020)

 For women transitioning menopause, no matter where we live, the knowledge that scientists have provided about selenium is important to us.
 You see, both selenium and iodine are required for optimal thyroid function and the thyroid gland contains the highest concentration of these minerals in the human body.